2024 Update

 Get Paid or Appeal

-So now that you've got your decision, you have to wait several weeks for a transcript and final order.
+So now that you've made your decision, you have to wait several weeks for a transcript and final order.
 From the date the judge issues a final judgment, the Agency has 40 days to issue a Final Agency Action where it determines whether it will adopt and comply with the judge's decision, or appeal.
-If the Agency decides to implement the decision, it can be another 60 days before you get paid or get the full implementation of the remedies.
+If the Agency decides to implement the decision, it can be another 60 days before you get paid or receive the full implementation of the remedies.

 Limbo Periods

 This can be a good thing.
-Hundreds, and often thousands of pages of documents are generated in this process.
+Hundreds, and often thousands, of pages of documents are generated in this process.
 The limbo periods give you and your attorney time to strengthen your preparation and financing of the case.

 So How Long Does it Take?

-Keep in mind that a case can settle at anytime.
+Keep in mind that a case can settle at any time.
 When considering settlement, you should keep the timelines described above in mind.
 Sometimes it is better to get a reasonable resolution now versus an uncertain outcome years down the road.
 In either event, we are always prepared to take a case all the way to obtain justice for our clients.